NguyenGiap25072004/Expert-system-to-recommend-soccer-players/README.md

 1. Introduction

-System goal: Build an expert system capable of suggesting soccer players based on the characteristics the user desires.
+   - System goal: Build an expert system capable of suggesting soccer players based on the characteristics the user desires.

-System benefits:
+   - System benefits:

-Support users to find players that match their requirements quickly and effectively.
+      + Support users to find players that match their requirements quickly and effectively.

-Provides detailed information about the player, including attributes, skills and stats.
+      + Provides detailed information about the player, including attributes, skills and stats.

-Helps users make decisions in player selection, for example in a football management game or real-life player selection.
+      + Helps users make decisions in player selection, for example in a football management game or real-life player selection.

-Approach: Use rule-based reasoning to suggest players.
+   - Approach: Use rule-based reasoning to suggest players.

 2. System architecture

-The system includes 3 main components:
+   - The system includes 3 main components:

-Knowledge base:
+   - Knowledge base:

-The set of events (player characteristics) is stored in the events.csv file.
+      + The set of events (player characteristics) is stored in the events.csv file.

-The set of players and their details are stored in the players.csv file.
+      + The set of players and their details are stored in the players.csv file.

-A set of inference rules, each of which associates a set of events with a specific player, is stored in the rules.csv file.
+      + A set of inference rules, each of which associates a set of events with a specific player, is stored in the rules.csv file.

-Inference tools:
+   - Inference tools:

-Uses forward inference to find players that match the events (characteristics) the user has selected.
+      + Uses forward inference to find players that match the events (characteristics) the user has selected.

-Go through the rules, checking whether the set of input events matches the set of events in the rule.
+      + Go through the rules, checking whether the set of input events matches the set of events in the rule.
 If there is a match, the corresponding player in the rules will be included in the results list.

-User interface:
+   - User interface:

-Built using the Tkinter library, providing users with the following functions:
+      + Built using the Tkinter library, providing users with the following functions:

-Select desired player characteristics.
+      + Select desired player characteristics.

-See list of suggested players.
+      + See list of suggested players.

-Add, delete, edit inference rules.
+      + Add, delete, edit inference rules.

-Add, delete, edit events (player characteristics).
+      + Add, delete, edit events (player characteristics).

 3. Detailed description of components

    Evaluate players through:

-General characteristics:
+   - General characteristics:

-a1: Bipedal
+      + a1: Bipedal

-a2: Good technique
+      + a2: Good technique

-a3: High physical strength
+      + a3: High physical strength

-a4: Fast speed
+      + a4: Fast speed

-a5: Good passing ability
+      + a5: Good passing ability

-a6: Accurate finishing skills
+      + a6: Accurate finishing skills

-a7: Outstanding height
+      + a7: Outstanding height

-a8: Young and healthy
+      + a8: Young and healthy

-a9: Excellent defense ability
+      + a9: Excellent defense ability

-a10: Long passing skills
+      + a10: Long passing skills

-a11: Ability to predict situations well
+      + a11: Ability to predict situations well

-a12: Good ability to play first ball
+      + a12: Good ability to play first ball

-a13: Good ball control ability
+      + a13: Good ball control ability

-a14: Good leadership ability
+      + a14: Good leadership ability

-a15: Ability to react quickly
+      + a15: Ability to react quickly

-a16: Good vision
+      + a16: Good vision

-Goalkeeper
+   - Goalkeeper:

-a17: Excellent reflexes
+      + a17: Excellent reflexes

-a18: Ability to command the defense
+      + a18: Ability to command the defense

-a19: High ball catching skill
+      + a19: High ball catching skill

-a20: Ability to play the ball accurately
+      + a20: Ability to play the ball accurately

-a21: Ball handling skills with your feet
+      + a21: Ball handling skills with your feet

-Defender
+   - Defender:

-a22: Ability to closely mark people
+      + a22: Ability to closely mark people

-a23: Ability to tackle effectively
+      + a23: Ability to tackle effectively

-a24: Good aerial combat skills
+      + a24: Good aerial combat skills

-a25: Ability to support attacks
+      + a25: Ability to support attacks

-a26: Discipline in defense
+      + a26: Discipline in defense

-Midfielder (Midfielder)
+      + Midfielder (Midfielder)

-a27: Ability to control the pace of the match
+      + a27: Ability to control the pace of the match

-a28: Accurate short passing ability
+      + a28: Accurate short passing ability

-a29: Ability to dribble to escape pressing
+      + a29: Ability to dribble to escape pressing

-a30: Good long passing ability
+      + a30: Good long passing ability

-a31: Ability to score goals from a distance
+      + a31: Ability to score goals from a distance

 - Forward:

    + a32: Good goalscoring instincts